exploremesh/raspberry-jam-2015-06-13/wildlife-camera/step-5.md

-# Step 5 - automatically refreshing the images in a web page
+# Step 5 - Creating an automatically refreshing webpage

-In the previous step we made a simple directory listing, but what we'd _really_ like to do is to have a nice fancy web page which automatically refreshes when a new image comes in!
+In the previous step we made a simple directory listing, but what we'd _really_ like to do is to have a nice fancy web page which refreshes for us, allowing you to keep an eye on things!
 As well as showing us the previous images.

-To do this, we are going to output a simple html page which lists all the images.
-We will then set up a directory watching script which will alert our web page when a new image has been saved.
+To do this, we are going to output a custom html page which lists all the images.
+We will then tell it to reload every 5 seconds.

 We need some new modules: